-You can use the DAAD database on admission requirements to check whether your higher education entrance qualification is recognised in Germany.
+You can use the DAAD database on admission requirements (currently information on 35 countries available) to check whether your higher education entrance qualification is recognised in Germany.
 It will tell you whether and with what type of admission (subject-related or general) your qualifications make you eligible to study in Germany.
-Even more detailed information can be found in the information portal on foreign qualifications.
+Even more detailed information on all countries can be found in the information portal on foreign qualifications (anabin) (only in German).

 TIP: Always also ask the International Office of your chosen higher education institution whether you meet the requirements, as ultimately it is the higher education institution that decides on your application.

 Database on admission requirements

 The DAAD database on admission requirements allows international students to check whether they meet the requirements for the degree programme of their choice in Germany (currently information on 35 countries available).

 The alternative: foundation courses and higher education entrance examination

 If your school-leaving certificate is not recognised as a higher education entrance qualification, you can take a foundation course.
 This course, which is held at facilities at universities and universities of applied sciences and lasts approximately two semesters, prepares you for your degree programme.
 It requires a good command of German (level B1 of the Common European Framework of Reference) and a successful entrance examination.
 Classes take up 28 to 32 hours per week.